tsilva/curriculum-vitae/README.md

 - **Client:** Hive Solutions
 - **Technologies:** Python, JavaScript

-Colony is a modularity container where plugins can be deployed, loaded and unloaded in real-time, without rebooting the container.
+Colony is a modularity container that allows plugins to be deployed, loaded, and unloaded in real-time without restarting the container.

-Developed core technology for the framework, wrote technical documentation, designed marketing videos (storylines), comic books (storylines and sketches), and other copywriting efforts.
+I developed core technology for the framework, authored technical documentation, and contributed to marketing efforts by designing storylines for videos and comic books, as well as handling various copywriting tasks.

 - [Gallery](https://photos.app.goo.gl/g5w3nPii7GgV5AeA6)